OneDrive/onedrive-api-docs/docs/rest-api/resources/deleteaction.md

   "description": "The DeleteAction object provides information about the deletion of an item.", "keywords": "activities,activity,action,delete,deletion", "section": "documentation",
+  "suppressions": [
+    "Warning: /resources/deleteAction.md:
+      Found potential enums in resource example that weren't defined in a table:(File,Folder) are in resource, but () are in table"
+  ],
   "tocPath": "Resources/DeleteAction"
 } -->